duckietown/docs-AIDO/book/AIDO/10_motivation/38_task_nav_v.md

 Again we ask participants to submit code allowing the Duckiebot to navigate from location to location by driving on the right-hand side of the street within Duckietown.
 Given interactions with other Duckiebots, the additional rules of the road compared to the lane following tasks have to be respected.

+An important addition to this task is the possibility to change the [intersection navigation protocol](#traffic_intersection).

 <img src="images/fleet_management.jpg" figure-id="fig:fleet_management" figure-caption="Map of a Duckietown provided to illustrate Task NAVV and FM."  style="width:90%"/>